A port is the name given to a type of pointer used in the library

 This function is used to create storage for a new

-field of the result is initialized as the given parameter supplied by the caller.
+port_pairstructure, and returns aportalpointer to it if successful.
+If the storage can't be allocated, aNULLpointer is returned.
+Thealtersfield of the result is initialized as the given parameter supplied by the caller.
 All other fields are filled with zeros.

 This function performs the reclamation of storage associated with

-pointers, either by freeing them or by consigning them temporarily to a local cache for performance reasons.
-Client programs should use only this function for disposing ofportal
+portalpointers, either by freeing them or by consigning them temporarily to a local cache for performance reasons.
+Client programs should use only this function for disposing ofportalstorage rather than usingfreedirectly, so as to allow accurate record keeping.

 This function should be called by a client program prior to calling either of the above memory management functions in order to initialize some local variables.
 Anomalous results are possible otherwise.